grascii/grascii/docs/gsearch.rst

 .. option:: -d <dictionary>, --dictionary <dictionary>

 Specify which dictionary to search.
+This option may be used more than once to search multiple dictionaries at the same time.

 ``<dictionary>`` is either a path to the output directory of a built dictionary, or a colon followed by the name of an installed dictionary.